ltonetwork/documentation/04-scenario/index.md

 After a response is given, the projection of the process may be updated.
 Update instructions can update the process information, assets or actors.

-## select
+## set

 A reference to the item in the process that should be updated.
 This MUST be a property of `info`, `assets` or `actors`.

-This can't be a full JSON expression, instead it should be it's a simplified notation using the object and array notation (eg `assets.stock.items[3]`).
+This can't be a full JMESPath expression, instead it should be it's a simplified notation using the object and array notation (eg `assets.stock.items[3]`).

 ## data